TristanB0/Langslater/README.md

 This is a personal project made to train myself using Python and APIs. \
 Do not hesitate to contribute with your ideas!

+It is intended to run on Python 3.11.3, and you will need to install the following packages:
+- discord
+- deepl
+- dotenv
+- langdetect

 ## License